-Class 16 Open Western Horsemanship
+Class 15 Open Western Horsemanship

 Open to riders who have earned 36 points in Class 14, or new riders as described in 9102 A.5 must ride in this class.
 Riders start with 0 points each year.
-To be shown at a walk, jog, and lope both ways of the ring.
+To be shown at a walk, jog and lope both ways of the ring.
 IHSA Tests 1-9 may be asked.

-Class 17 Open Reining Pattern
+Class 16 Open Reining Pattern

-Open to riders who have earned 36 points in Class 15 and new riders as described in 9102 A.5 with a skill equivalent to, and showing no lower than, Class 16.
+Open to riders as described in 9102 A.5 with a skill equivalent to, and showing no lower than, Class 15.
 Riders start with 0 points each year.
-Open Reining riders must meet the qualifications of Open riders and have had 6 months of professional reining instruction within the past year.
-The Regional President or Western Coordinator reserves the right to verify each rider's qualifications.
 To be shown individually in a pre-assigned pattern per Rule 6404.
 Each show management may place appropriate constraints on the number of entries per team, to be determined by availability of horses, etc.; however, each Western show must make this class available to at least one point rider from each team.

-Class 18 Alumni Western Horsemanship
+Class 17 Alumni Western Horsemanship